The Class Actions Law Review: Portugal

 Outlook and conclusions

-There are many reasons for the fact that the Portuguese popular action mechanism was rarely used for years.
-The main problems with the implementation and enforcement of popular action have been summarised by Paula Meira Lourenço.
-Instead of popular action claims, consumers generally opt for filing injunction claims in accordance with the Portuguese Consumer Protection Law, as these tend to be more effective.
-Moreover, alternative dispute resolution schemes, such as mediation or arbitration, have become entrenched and their use has significantly increased in recent years.
-Today they are seen as an expedient and efficient option.
+There are many reasons why the Portuguese popular action mechanism was rarely used for years.
+The main problems with the implementation and enforcement of popular action have been summarised by Paula Meira Lourenço.18 Instead of popular action claims, consumers generally opt for filing injunction claims in accordance with the Portuguese Consumer Protection Law, as these tend to be more effective.
+Moreover, alternative dispute resolution schemes, such as mediation or arbitration, have become entrenched and their use has significantly increased in recent years; today, they are seen as an expedient and efficient option.
 In most cases, the court cannot immediately set the level of compensatory damages that it awards.
 This is because the court requires settlement procedures to be filed, which further delays the enforcement process.
 Although exempt from payment of preliminary costs, potential claimants can also be discouraged by the prohibition on the use of contingency fees.

 One of the primary challenges of the popular action procedure is the backlog in court proceedings.
 Also, the commencement of proceedings always suffers delays because of uncertainty over the legal standing of the association or foundation filing the claim on behalf of the group of citizens with a relevant interest.
 For example, take the case of the popular action filed by the Observatory on Competition Law Enforcement against the television sports channel Sport TV, regarding damages for competition law infringements.
 Not only did it take about a year for the preliminary hearing to be scheduled, but concerns regarding the Portuguese Competition Observatory's legal standing to bring proceedings also caused a one-year delay.